A tutorial on reproducing a predefined autocovariance function through AR models: Application to stationary homogeneous isotropic turbulence: Introduction

-\begin{itemize} \item The Yule-Walker approach to obtain an AR($p$) model from a target autocovariance function is described, showing that the perfect matching of the first $p+1$ terms of the target autocovariance function is a consequence of selecting a set of autocovariance equations for time lags from $0$ to $p$. \item We show that using autocovariance equations for time lags larger than $p$ may improve the matching of the target autocovariance function for lags beyond the model order. \item The Krenk approach introduced in \cite{Krenk2019} is generalised in the context of restricted AR models, allowing generic AR schemes rather than the exponential scheme considered in that work. \item A genetic algorithm is combined with a general formulation of the problem in order to obtain optimal AR models.
-The considered application is based on a stationary, homogeneous and isotropic (SHI) turbulence model.
-Results are compared to those obtained with the YW approach and the Krenk approach. \item The introduced general formulation is extended to the multivariate case.
-This leads to some computational bottlenecks, that are highlighted. \end{itemize}
+\begin{itemize} \item The Yule-Walker approach to obtain an AR($p$) model from a target autocovariance function is described, emphasising the classical result consisting in the perfect matching of the first $p+1$ terms of the target autocovariance function as a consequence of selecting a set of autocovariance equations for time lags from $0$ to $p$. \item We show that using autocovariance equations for time lags larger than $p$ may improve the matching of the target autocovariance function for lags beyond the model order. \item The potential of restricted AR models for improving the matching of a target autocovariance function is revisited by considering the K-M approach introduced in \cite{Krenk2019}. \item We introduce a general formulation for the AR parameters determination from a target autocovariance function.
+The formulation is general in the sense that it provides flexibility in the choice for the autocovariance equations and in the definition of the AR model scheme. \item The introduced formulation is exploited by a genetic algorithm to obtain optimal AR models without a pre-defined model scheme.
+The considered application is based on a stationary, homogeneous, and isotropic (SHI) turbulence model.
+Results are compared to those obtained with the Y-W approach and the K-M approach. \item The introduced general formulation is extended to the multivariate case.
+This leads to some computational bottlenecks that are highlighted. \end{itemize}

 The article is organised as follows.
 Section \ref{sec_AR} describes the relationships between the parameters of an AR model and its theoretical autocovariance function, emphasising the impact of the selected autocovariance equations on the matching of the target autocovariance function.
 The case of restricted AR models is addressed in Section \ref{sec_AR_restricted}, where the focus is placed on the role of the model scheme.
 The general formulation for the determination of a restricted AR model from a predefined target autocovariance function is introduced in Section \ref{sec_general_formulation}.
 Section \ref{sec_40_GAs} contains the optimisation exercise based on genetic algorithms.
 The generalisation of the problem to the mulivariate case is briefly described in Section \ref{sec_40_VARs}.
 The paper ends with the main conclusions gathered in Section \ref{sec_50_conclusions}.
+The article includes a number of examples and reflections to facilitate comprehension.